- The conversation about smart cities tends to focus on technology, but there’s a lot more to it.

 To me, a ‘smart’ city empowers the individual to be self-sufficient in his or her environment – to meet both their individual and collective needs – in a way that consumes the least resources.

-Why we need smart cities
+Why we need

 The outcome of our centuries-old model of city growth is skyrocketing inequality.
 We’re now in a situation wherein the political, economic and social environment is fractured, many citizens distrust elected officials to act on their behalf, and government bureaucracy is seemingly unable to provide efficient and effective services.
 Needless to say, that’s undesirable on many levels.